nielsbasjes/yauaa/src/main/docs/Internals-MakingNewRules.md

 LookUp the lookupname in the lookup table that the value contains and return the original value if a matching prefix is present. | IsInLookUpContains[lookupname;expression] | IsInLookUpContains[OSNames;agent.product.entry.text]
 LookUp the value against a lookup table and return the value where the key is the longest matching prefix of the value. | LookUpPrefix[lookupname;expression] | LookUpPrefix[OSNames;agent.product.entry.text]
 LookUp the value against a lookup table and return the value where the key is the longest matching prefix of the value (with fallback in case no match). | LookUpPrefix[lookupname;expression;defaultvalue] | LookUpPrefix[OSNames;agent.product.entry.text;"Unknown"]
+LookUp the value against a lookup table and return the value if there is NO matching prefix of the key. | LookUpIsNotInPrefix[lookupname;expression] | LookUpIsNotInPrefix[OSNames;agent.product.entry.text]
 LookUp the value against a lookup table and return the original value if a matching prefix is present. | IsInLookUpPrefix[lookupname;expression] | IsInLookUpPrefix[OSNames;agent.product.entry.text]
 Put a fixed string before an expression | Concat[value;expression] | Concat["Something";agent.product.entry.text]
 Put a fixed string after an expression | Concat[expression;value] | Concat[agent.product.entry.text;"Something"]